Mohith8861/readme_test/readme.md

 ### 7. **AI-Powered Resource Recommendations**

-- Eduverse leverages generative AI to recommend the best study resources from the scraped results from web based on:
+- Eduverse leverages generative AI to recommend the best study resources from the scraped results from web-based on:
   - **Course Requirements**: The AI analyzes the course content and suggests resources that align with the learning objectives.
   - **User's Current Knowledge Level**: The AI assesses your proficiency and recommends resources accordingly.
     - **Beginner**: If you're new to a topic, Eduverse will suggest beginner-friendly guides, introductory videos, and foundational articles.